codeocean/r-seurat-demo/README.md

 ### Runtime environment

-Choose the **Python and R (Jupyterlab/RStudio) (python3.10.12-R4.2.3-IRkernel-ubuntu22.04)** starter environment and add the following packages to the appropriate package manager:
+Choose the **Python and R (Jupyterlab/RStudio) (3.10.12, R 4.2.3, JupyterLab 3.6.2, RStudio 2022.07.0-548)** starter environment and add the following packages to the appropriate package manager:

 **mamba**